artemy/alfred-jetbrains-projects/README.md

 The workflow will display a list of recent projects (sorted by time last opened descending).

-You can further filter a project list by typing additional words.
+You can further filter a project list by typing additional characters.
 Fuzzy first-letter search is supported (i.e., typing `map` will find `my-awesome-project`):